 The wonderlab is a perfect family-friendly space to visit for kids of all ages, with its educational displays to explore and fun hands-on activities.

-Information for schools or early learning centre visits
+Information for Schools or Early Learning Centre visits

-Educational programmes are available during our opening hours from 10.30 am to 4.30 pm weekdays, and we can start earlier if requested.
+Education programmes are available during our opening hours from 10.30 am to 4.30 pm weekdays, and we can start earlier if requested.
 Activities can be adapted to suit any level, or curriculum focus.
 We are happy to work with you to tailor a learning experience to suit your needs.

-Our education programmes offer students first-hand experience with real works of art or objects.
+Our education programmes offer students first-hand experience with real works of art or museum objects.
 With a focus on critical thinking the gallery is a perfect opportunity for active discussion and reflection.

 Sessions usually take 60-90 minutes and include a tour and activity.